chris023/fh-sites-take-home-challenge/README.md

+*Completed JS 4/3/19 for FareHarbor

+ Notes:

+    -Only one test per type of hand

+    -Assumes all hands given to the constructor are valid and correctly formatted

 <h2>Congratulations on making it to the next stage of the FareHarbor Sites interview!</h2>

 This challenge is designed to give us a sense of your style as a programmer as well as your ability to solve problems.